Skip to main content

 Africa has become a dumping ground for the waste generated by our global economy.
 The Global North offloads tones of second-hand clothes every week, much of which ends up in landfills, disrupting local textile industries.
 Electronic waste, including discarded smartphones, computers, and appliances, is shipped to African nations under the guise of “recycling” often creating toxic landscapes and health hazards for communities.
 The cycle extends to plastic waste and obsolete industrial equipment, highlighting a system where the benefits of consumption and technology are disproportionately enjoyed by the North, while the burdens are disproportionately borne by the South.
 African countries have shone remarkable capacity for recycling and creative reuse, but the amount of global waste generates unmanageable economic and ecological situations.

-Through my years of experimentation with the creative process—both personally and as a teacher and guide—I remain in awe of how the hands themselves, the body, these parts of us that are not directly conscious, can access a different kind of knowing when we embrace the not-knowing in art-making.
+Through my years of experimentation with the creative process I remain in awe of how the hands themselves, the body, these parts of us that are not directly conscious, can access a different kind of knowing when we embrace the not-knowing in art-making.
 This knowing, which emerges from deeper parts of ourselves, resonates with the concept of poiesis—“knowing through making”—central to expressive arts.
 This is the kind of knowing we will look for as we explore the ON WAX themes of co-inquiry in the collective experiments.
+Participants willing to explore questions of creative hybridization versus exploitative appropriation will be invited to directly experience hands-on artistic deconstruction and hybridization to disturb and expand their perceptions, while opening up to multiple perspectives.
+They will create and share collages, assemblages, poems, and stories, drawing from the common library of visual elements of the ON WAX project and incorporating their own personal imagery.

 ART AS GIFT